tkf/UnderscoreOh.jl/README.md

   generated with the same expression and the same context.
 It allows `julia` to re-use JIT-compiled anonymous callables.

-* Simple callbales are easier to build with UnderscoreOh.jl API.
+* Simple callables are easier to build with UnderscoreOh.jl API.

 * Variables are captured by value (i.e., no infamous `Box`ing).